MelSumner/a11y-automation/violations/element-zoom.md

 ---
-title: Elements Overlap on Zoom
+title: Overlapped elements when zoom is used
 tags:
   - wcag-1-4-4
 linting: cannotexist